darinz/ML/practice-1/p7/solution_p7.md

 # Practice 7 Solutions

-**1. In a machine learning classification problem, you have a dataset with two classes: Positive (P) and Negative (N).
+**Problem 1.
+In a machine learning classification problem, you have a dataset with two classes: Positive (P) and Negative (N).
 The probability of a randomly selected sample being Positive is $3/5$.
 The probability of a correct classification given that the sample is Positive is $4/5$, and the probability of a correct classification given that the sample is Negative is $7/10$.
 What is the probability that a randomly selected sample is Positive given that it has been classified as Positive?
 One Answer**

 *   (a) $\frac{4}{5}$
 *   (b) $\frac{12}{25}$